OSGeo/ogc-cite-action/README.md

       noofcollections=-1
     ```

 - `teamengine-url` - **OPTIONAL** - URL of the teamengine instance to be used for running tests.
-If this parameter is not
+If this parameter
-  specified then the action will spin up a local teamengine docker container and use it for testing.
-If you specify a
+  is not specified then the action will spin up a local teamengine docker container and use it for testing.
+If you
-  custom teamengine URL this action will also try to find authentication-related env variables and use them.
-These
+  specify a custom teamengine URL this action will also try to find authentication-related env variables and use
-  env variables must be named `teamengine_username` and `teamengine_password`
+  them.
+These env variables must be named `teamengine_username` and `teamengine_password`

-  Note that this must be expected landing page of the teamengine service, which usually is located at the `/teamengine`
+  That the value of this paramenter must be the URL of the landing page of the teamengine service, which usually is
-  path.
+  located at the `/teamengine` path.
 Examples:

   - When spinning up a local docker instance there is no need to supply this argument